Binny12345/CaloTrack/s4091285-a1/CaloTrackCatalog/CaloTrackCatalog.docc/Documentation.md

 ## Topics

+### Firestore

+This app relies upon Google's Firebase and it's Firestore Database to handle data on the cloud.
+- ``FirestoreService``

+### API

+This app utilises OpenFoodFacts as it's Main API to provide the user with access to countless Australian Food Items
+- ``OpenFoodFactsAPI``

 ### Models

-Data structures that define food items, user information, and logs.
+Data structs that define food items, user information, and logs.
 - ``FoodItem``
 - ``UserProfile``
 - ``WeightLog``